remondis-it/remap/README.md

 This also works in conjunction with `java.util.Map` on any generic nesting level.

+Note: ReMap only converts matching collection types.
+The conversion from `List` to `Map` is not supported.

 ### Mapping fields with a custom mapping function

 Sometimes you want to perform the mapping of fields with a custom function.
 ReMap supports custom mapping functions with the `replace` operation.